Ratatouille (film): Production

-Rat expert Debbie Ducommun (a.k.a. the "Rat Lady") was consulted on rat habits and characteristics.
+Rat expert Debbie Ducommun, also known as the "Rat Lady", was consulted on rat habits and characteristics.
 Along with Ducommun's insight a vivarium containing pet rats sat in a hallway for more than a year so animators could study the movement of the animals' fur, noses, ears, paws, and tails as they ran.
 Promotional material for Intel credits their platform for a 30 percent performance improvement in rendering software.
 They used Ratatouille in some of their marketing materials.

-The film was animated with traditional techniques rather than motion capture.
-Bird noted this in the credits because he felt there was a trend of using real-time performance capture in animated films instead of the frame by frame methodology he "love[s] & was proud that we had used" on the movie.
+The film was animated with traditional techniques rather than motion capture, as stated in a "Quality Assurance Guarantee" at the end of the credits.
+Although it was initially believed that Pixar included the "guarantee" as a reminder to the Academy after Cars lost the Academy Award for Best Animated Feature to Happy Feet, which used mocap technology, Bird claimed that the "guarantee" was unrelated to Cars's Oscar loss and that it was his idea to include it as he felt there was a trend of using real-time performance capture in animated films instead of the frame by frame methodology he "love[s] & was proud that we had used on RATATOUILLE."

 Soundtrack

 Ratatouille is the second Pixar film to be scored by Michael Giacchino after The Incredibles.
 It is also the second Pixar film not to be scored by Randy or Thomas Newman.
 The scores feature a wide range of instrumentation and are influenced by various music genres.
 Giacchino wrote two themes for Remy, one about him with the rat colony and the other about his hopes and dreams.
 He also wrote a buddy theme for both Remy and Linguini that plays when they are together.
 In addition to the score, Giacchino wrote the main theme song, "Le Festin", about Remy and his dream to be a chef.
 French artist Camille (who was 29 at the time of the film's release) was hired to perform "Le Festin" after Giacchino listened to her music and realized she was perfect for the song; as a result, the song is sung in French in almost all versions of the film.
 The soundtrack album was released by Walt Disney Records on June 26, 2007.